| Fenway Park Park Factors: Hits 103; Runs 102; HRs 86 (100 is average, under 100 is favorable to pitchers) Pedro Martinez

 to be a trade candidate since the signing of Foulke, but could stick around to

+set-up.
 Mike Timlin

 Values ~ 2000: